Stillav/Stillav/README.md

 - 💻I'm a Student Interested in Battery, Energy, MLOPS, Web,Cloud and Deep Learning.
 - 🌏 I am from South Korea and living in Daejeon.
 - 🔭 I’m currently studying at KAIST.
-- 🌱 I’m currently learning Django/ FastAPI.
+- 🌱 I’m currently learning Django/ FastAPI/ Nestjs.
 - 🚀 I always take care not to stay in my comfort zone.
 - 😄 Fun facts: My BS&MS degree is Chemical & Biomolecular Engineering 😊